 It can be helpful to think of the brain as made up of two different and equally important parts.

 The downstairs brain includes the brainstem and limbic system.
-It controls our body’s basic functions (e.g., heart rate and breathing) and stress response (e.g., fight, flight, freeze, fawn).
-When our downstairs brain senses danger, it moves us to act before we think.
-The first line of this survival instinct is to panic and react with adrenaline and cortisol pumping through our bodies.
-If this is not effective in ensuring our safety, out second line of defence is to freeze and collapse with endorphins that numb help us numb out pain and reduce stress.
-These survival instincts can be life-saving.
-The problem arises when our downstairs brain inaccurately interprets everyday stressors as a sign of danger.
-When children do not have the skills to meet the demands of their environment, their strong emotions can trigger them to react without thinking.
+It controls our body’s basic functions (e.g., heart rate and breathing) and stress response (e.g., fight, flight, fawn, freeze).
+When our downstairs brain senses danger, a series of reactions take place beyond our consious awareness.
+Our first reaction is fueled by adrenaline and cortisol - we become mobilized to fight, run away from, or appease the perceived threat.
+If this is not effective in ensuring our safety, our second reaction is fueled by endorphons that numb out pain and reduce stress on our system - we become immobolized to take on a freeze or collapse state.
+While these survival instincts can be life-saving, the problem arises when our downstairs brain inaccurately interprets everyday stressors as a sign of danger.
+When children do not have the skills to meet the demands of their environment, their strong emotions can trigger them into these survival states, reacting without thinking (i.e., fight, flight, fawn, freeze).
 If ongoing, this can lead to a combination of social, emotional, behavioural, and academic challenges.

 The upstairs brain takes 25+ years to fully develop, growing all the way into young adulthood.
 This means that younger children have more difficulty than older children with self-regulation and higher order thinking skills.
 It is not uncommon for young children to get triggered, feel overwhelmed, and throw a tantrum or have a meltdown.
 They find it difficult to cope with big feelings, adapt to challenges, and meet our demands.